Jon Favreau

 Private Life of Jon Favreau

-Since the early 2000s, Jon has been happily married to a charming blonde, Joya Tillem, who gave him a son, Max (2001), and daughters, Madelaine (2003) and Brighton Rose (2006).
-Joya has nothing to do with cinematography, but she doesn't mind attending various social parties with her husband.
+Since the early 2000s, Jon has been happily married to Joya Tillem, with whom he has a son, Max (2001), and daughters Madelaine (2003) and Brighton Rose (2006).
+While Joya isn't involved in the film industry, she enjoys accompanying her husband to various industry events.

 Jon Favreau with Wife